 Nitish Kumar: Chanakya of Bihar politics

-Nitish Kumar , often referred to as the Chankya of Bihar politics returned as the Chief Minister of Bihar for the seventh time in two decades after he jilted an uncomfortable ally in the RJD and joined hands again with the BJP after four years, yet again demonstrating his political manoeuvrability.
+Nitish Kumar often referred to as the Chanakya of Bihar politics returned as the Chief Minister of Bihar for the seventh time in two decades after he jilted an uncomfortable ally in the RJD and joined hands again with the BJP after four years, yet again demonstrating his political manoeuvrability.

 Kumar, 66, quit as the chief minister of the politically crucial state last evening and readily accepted BJP's support to continue in power, a move that could have a bearing on the 2019 Lok Sabha polls as it is seen as a major setback for efforts to forge opposition unity to stop the BJP juggernaut.